awsdocs/amazon-elasticache-docs/doc_source/redis/redis-cluster-resharding-online.md

 The following process describes how to reconfigure the shards in your Redis \(cluster mode enabled\) cluster by removing shards using the AWS CLI\.

 **Important**
-Before removing node groups \(shards\) from your replication group, ElastiCache makes sure that all your data fits in the remaining shards\.
-If the data fits, the specified shards \(`--node-groups-to-remove`\) are deleted from the replication group as requested and their keyspaces mapped into the remaining shards\.
-If the data doesn't fit in the remaining node groups, the process is terminated\.
-Terminating the process leaves your replication group with the same node group configuration as before the request was made\.
+Before removing node groups \(shards\) from your replication group, ElastiCache makes sure that all your data will fit in the remaining shards\.
+If the data will fit, the specified shards \(`--node-groups-to-remove`\) are deleted from the replication group as requested and their keyspaces mapped into the remaining shards\.
+If the data will not fit in the remaining node groups, the process is terminated and the replication group is left with the same node group configuration as before the request was made\.

 You can use the AWS CLI to remove one or more shards from your Redis \(cluster mode enabled\) cluster\.
 You cannot remove all the shards in a replication group\.
 Instead, you must delete the replication group\.
 For more information, see [Deleting a Replication Group](Replication.DeletingRepGroup.md)\.